hydrusnetwork/hydrus/docs/advanced_multiple_local_file_services.md

 You can search for deleted files under 'multiple domains' too.
 These may or may not still be in your client, so they might get the hydrus icon again.
 You won't need to do this much, but it can be super useful for some maintenance operations like 'I know I deleted this file by accident, what was its URL so I can find it again?'.

 Another service is 'hydrus local file storage'.
-This is a larger version of 'all my files'.
-It essentially means 'all the files on your hard disk', which strictly means the union of all the files in your local file domains ('my files' and any others you create, i.e. the 'all my files' domain), 'repository updates' (which stores update files for hydrus repository sync), and 'trash'.
+This is like the 'combined local file domains' umbrella, but larger.
+It essentially means 'all the files on your hard disk', which strictly means the union of all the files in your local file domains ('combined local file domains'), 'repository updates' (which stores update files for hydrus repository sync), and 'trash'.
 This search can be useful for some advanced maintenance jobs.

 If you select 'repository updates' specifically, you can inspect this advanced domain, but I recommend you not touch it!
 Otherwise, if you search 'hydrus local file storage', repository files are usually hidden from view.